WojciechMatuszewski/programming-notes/web/fem-web-security-v2.md

 - The _jwts_ are stateless.

   - This is both a pro, because you do not have to hold them in the DB, but also is risky, if implemented improperly, because you do not control them – one JWT is issued, it is valid until it is expired!

+5. CSP is a powerful mechanism to add another layer of security to your application.

+- Any good backend framework already provides sensible defaults for CSP policy.

+  - Use it!